istatkus/momentum-pa-team/Data Discovery Round 2.md

 ### title: Momentum Customer Value Analysis
 ##### date: March 2016

-### Project Description
+### Business Understanding (CRISP) - USE-CASE (SMAM) Project Description

-Identify characteristics of members who positively responded to the renewal offer campaign.
+Identify characteristics of members who positively responded to the renewal offer campaign to tailor Offers to incraese response.
 Background - Marketing seeks to identify the characteristics of customers responding to offers in order to better tailor which offers are made to which customers.
 Business - The expectation is that the analytics will help shed light on the characteristics in order to create future offers to test the hypothesis
 Business Benefits - Improved response to offers